Dare to Think and Multiperspectivism

 Ghent University’s education strategy can be captured in two catchphrases: “Dare to think” and “Multiperspectivism”.
 Both concepts imply that Ghent University students are educated to becoming critical thinkers with an aptitude for lifelong learning, and with an open and constructive attitude towards diversity.

-Applying multiperspectivism as a philosophy of education means that education at Ghent University is closely entwined with the other policy domains, and with the (inter)national societal context at large.
+Applying multiperspectivism as a philosophy of education means that education at Ghent University is closely entwined with the other policy areas, and with the (inter)national societal context at large.
 Of Ghent University’s six strategic objectives, multiperspectivism is the first and foundational one, from which the other five objectives logically branch off, i.e. education based on excellent research, talent development, stakeholder participation, internationalisation, and educational quality.

 Applying multiperspectivism as an education concept allows for the identification and cultivation of a number of key elements in education practice, i.e. a critical mind-set, change of perspective, openness, pluralism, and tolerance towards other opinions.
 In short, Ghent University aims for its students to become creative and critical problem-solving citizens, able to think outside the box and to tackle complex problems from different perspectives.